firezone/firezone/rust/gui-client/docs/process_split.md

 1. `$HOME/.config/autostart` - A link that auto-starts the GUI when the user logs in, created by `firezone-gui --register-auto-start`
 1. `/etc/dev.firezone.client/token` - A service account token, owned by root, with permissions 600. (rw- --- ---) Written by a human admin or an MDM on their behalf.
 1. `/usr/bin/firezone-client-tunnel` - A daemon that runs the tunnel, listens for commands from the GUI over IPC, and has elevated privilege.
 This is a systemd service on Linux and a Windows service on Windows.
-It takes over the role of the current Linux CLI Client.
+This will evolve from the current Linux CLI Client.
 1. `/usr/bin/firezone-gui` - An unprivileged GUI program that keeps an icon in the system tray / notification center and is similar to `firezonectl`
 1. `/usr/lib/systemd/system/firezone-client.service` - The systemd service unit to auto-start the privileged client tunnel.
 Installed from the deb.